+Analysis: In AC 2019-2020, the target for SLO 5 was met.
 In AC 2019-2020 a small cohort of candidates (n=6), enrolled in EDUC 5850, were evaluated on the revised rubric for this assessment, scoring an aggregate mean of 2.695/3.00 with a range of 2.50/3.00.
 Lowest scores included meeting criteria for comparing research studies, drawing conclusions from the research, and making recommendations for future studies.
-High scores included the ability to identify the research problem for their own work and the ability to articulate how learning in their MED programs has positively impacted their instructional practices.
 100% of the candidates met the benchmark with all 6 falling in the Target or Acceptable categories.